High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Introduction

-RbZnBi and CsZnBi are recently proposed Zintl-type compounds that exhibit intriguing electronic properties favorable for both topological and thermoelectric applications\cite{lee2024large}.
+RbZnBi and CsZnBi are recently proposed Zintl-type compounds that exhibit intriguing electronic properties favorable for topological applications\cite{lee2024large}.
 According to first-principles calculations, these materials can be stabilized in layered hexagonal structures with either AA or AB stacking of ZnBi layers.
-Importantly, both RbZnBi and CsZnBi possess sizable spin-orbit coupling induced bulk band gaps.
+Importantly, both RbZnBi and CsZnBi possess sizable spin-orbit coupling-induced bulk band gaps.
 This large band gap not only ensures the robustness of the topological features at elevated temperatures but also mitigates the bipolar effect, a common challenge in thermoelectric materials.
-The layered nature, combined with low lattice thermal conductivity predicted for similar Zintl phases, suggests that RbZnBi and CsZnBi could offer high Seebeck coefficients and enhanced thermoelectric figure of merit ($ZT$), especially when tuned via stacking order.
-These unique characteristics position RbZnBi and CsZnBi as promising candidates for next-generation thermoelectric materials that leverage topological protection and electronic tunability.
+The layered nature, combined with low lattice thermal conductivity predicted for similar Zintl phases, suggests that XZnBi could offer high Seebeck coefficients and enhanced thermoelectric $ZT$, especially when tuned via stacking order.
+These unique characteristics position XZnBi as promising candidates for next-generation thermoelectric materials that leverage topological protection and electronic tunability.

-In this study, we perform a comprehensive first-principles investigation of the thermoelectric transport properties of RbZnBi and CsZnBi, evaluating both AA and AB stacking configurations.
-By employing Boltzmann transport theory with temparature-dependent scattering rates derived from phonon-phonon and electron-phonon coupling calculations, we elucidate the role of stacking order, doping type, and temperature on the Seebeck coefficient, electrical conductivity, electronic thermal conductivity, and figure of merit (ZT).
-The results provide insight into the interplay between electronic structure and scattering mechanisms, and offer design principles for optimizing thermoelectric performance in Zintl compounds.
+In this study, we perform a comprehensive first-principles investigation of electronic and thermal transport properties of XZnBi, evaluating both AA and AB stacking configurations.
+By employing Boltzmann transport theory with temperature-dependent scattering rates derived from phonon-phonon and electron-phonon coupling calculations, we elucidate the role of stacking order, doping type, and temperature on thermoelectric transport.
+Since constant relaxation time approximation (CRTA) highly overestimates the transport properties, we have calculated a temperature-dependent relaxation time using fully first-principles approach.
+The results provide insight into the interplay between electronic and phononic band structure, scattering mechanism, and stacking-dependent transport properties and offer design principles for optimizing thermoelectric performance in Zintl compounds.